r-lib/rray/README.md

 operations. rray fully supports broadcasting in all operations.

-The original motivation for this package, and even for xtensor, is the excellent Python library, numpy.
+The original motivation for this package, and even for xtensor, is the excellent Python library, NumPy.
 As far as I know, it has the original implementation of broadcasting, and is a core library that a huge number of others are built on top of.